genomicals/tyrosine/README.md

 NEAT machine learning library for Rust.

 NeuroEvolution of Augmenting Topologies (NEAT) is a genetic algorithm which evolves a population of neural networks.
+The population is split into several genetically-distinct species.
 NEAT aims to find an optimal set of weights in addition to an optimal neural network structure.

 Link to original paper <a href="https://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf" target="_blank">here</a>.